-Malcolm Dean has been a journalist for over 60 years.
-He was trained by Kemsley weekly newspapers for four years then spent a further four working his way around the world with posts in Canada, the West Indies, Australia and then a further year as a freelancer in South East Asia.
+Malcolm was a journalist for more than 60 years.
+He was trained by Kemsley weekly newspapers for four years, then spent a further four working his way around the world with posts in Canada, the West Indies, Australia, and then a further year as a freelancer in South East Asia.
 On his return in 1964, he joined the Reuters bureau in London before taking up a fellowship at Ruskin College, Oxford.
 From there he won a Harkness Fellowship to the US, the first year at Chicago and the second working in Congress as a speechwriter to a senator, then a Congressman who put him on his full-time staff.